RN-unibe/IMO_DRSA/README.md

 # Interactive Optimisation Process using DRSA (IMO-DRSA)
-The method consists of an iterative cycle of two main stages:
+A Python implementation of the IMO-DRSA framework, consisting of an iterative cycle of two main stages:

 ## A. Optimisation Stage
 Generate a sample from the current approximation of the Pareto optimal set.